 There were not many images around in those days in the 80’s to 90’s.
 Compared to now, a relative drop in the ocean and they were hard to capture well.
 Getting the shot was often the win, a better shot the province of our betters.

-Slow slide film, with the week long processing wait and cost, or black and white and darkroom processes (nobody serious shot in colour neg film), thin information pathways, meagre communities to draw from all contributed to glacial paced growth.
+Slow slide film, with the week long processing wait and cost, or black and white and darkroom processes (nobody serious shot in colour neg film) and thin information pathways, all contributed to glacial paced growth.

 Professionals were the people who had their film paid for or were lucky enough to have a strong group to share with.